Seniors and Elder Abuse

 Fear of Reporting Crime

-WA Police acknowledges that there are issues that may prevent seniors engaging with police.
+The WA Police Force acknowledge that there are issues that may prevent seniors engaging with police.
 These include:

 - Fear of alternative to family care